flynnbr11/QMLA/docs/tutorial.rst

-:ref:`section_installation`; this can be a new fork of the repository, though it is sensible to test installation locally as described in this chapter so far, then *push* that version, including the new :term:`Exploration Strategy`, to Github, and cloning the latest version.
+:ref:`section_installation`; this can be a new fork of the repository, though it is sensible to test installation locally as described in this chapter so far, then *push* that version, including the new :term:`ES`, to Github, and cloning the latest version.
 It is again advisable to create a Python virtual environment in order to isolate :term:`QMLA` and its dependencies (indeed this is sensibel for any Python development project).
 Open the parallel launch script, ``QMLA/launch/parallel_launch.sh``, and prepare the first few lines as